-Rosario La Spina trained at the Queensland Conservatorium of Music continuing his studies at Royal Northern College of Music, Manchester under the tutelage of Joseph Ward OBE.
+Rosario La Spina trained at the Queensland Conservatorium of Music, continuing his studies at RNCM, Manchester under the tutelage of Joseph Ward OBE.

-Since 2014, Rosario La Spina has sung The Duke for Opera Queensland, Manrico (Il trovatore) for West Australian Opera, Pollione (Norma) and Canio (Pagliacci) for Victorian Opera, Samson (Samson et Dahlia) in Tokyo, Cavaradossi for State Opera of South Australia and The Prince (The Love for Three Oranges) and Calaf for Opera Australia.
+Since 2014, Rosario La Spina has sung The Duke for Opera Queensland, Manrico (Il trovatore) for West Australian Opera, Pollione (Norma) and Canio for Victorian Opera, Samson (Samson et Dahlia) in Tokyo, Cavaradossi, Turiddu and Canio for State Opera of South Australia and The Prince (The Love for Three Oranges), Turiddu, Canio and Calaf for Opera Australia.